-The Society’s longevity and commitment to tackling disadvantage and poverty made it an attractive haven for those responsible for the assets of the Hilden Trusts.
-In winding up the latter, the Directors, as per their constitution, decided to transfer remaining assets to the Society to manage.
-Together they built a six-year grant programme which allow both to continue to support people out of poverty in their respective immediate geographical areas.
+The Society’s longevity and commitment to addressing disadvantage made it an attractive haven for those responsible for the assets of the Hilden Trusts.
+In winding up the latter the Directors and the Society created the Barbour Fund - a programme which supports people out of poverty.

 Belfast Charitable Society, Clifton House Heritage Centre, 2 North Queen Street Belfast BT15 1ES

 Tel: 028 90997022 7

 Every year we award millions of pounds to good causes in Northern Ireland.
 We have a range of funding programmes in Northern Ireland.
 Take a look at the information on our programmes on our website https://www.biglotteryfund.org.uk/northernireland

 If you have any questions or would like to discuss our funding we would love to hear from you, contact our Outreach team on 028 90551 455, speak to us on Facebook at www.facebook.com/BigLotteryFundNI or follow us on Twitter at @BIGNIonline .